 Consistent with these principles, the Supreme Court has repeatedly recognized that photographs are speech protected by the First Amendment.
 E.g., United States v.
-Stevens, 559 U.S. 460, 468 (2010) (visual depictions "such as photographs" are protected "expression"); Ashcroft v.
-Free Speech Coal., 535 U.S. 234, 246 (2002) (a "visual depiction" in a photograph of couples "engaging in sexual activity" is protected speech); Regan v.
-Time, Inc., 468 U.S. 641, 646-48 (1984) (accepting, without reconsidering, the lower court's finding that a "photographic color reproduction of \$100 bills" is protected speech); Kaplan v.
+Stevens, 559 U.S. 460, 468 (2010) (visual depictions "such as photographs" are protected "expression"); Kaplan v.
 California, 413 U.S. 115, 119-20 (1973) ("[P]ictures . . . have First Amendment protection").
-The Second Circuit has likewise acknowledged that "photographs . . . are entitled to full First Amendment protection."
+This Court has likewise acknowledged that "photographs . . . are entitled to full First Amendment protection."
 Bery v.
 City of New York, 97 F.3d 689, 696 (2d Cir.
 1996).
 This makes sense.
 Pictures, after all, are some of the most effective "molders of opinion."
 W. Eugene Smith, Photographic Journalism, Photo Notes 4 (1948), reprinted in Photographers on Photography, 103, 104 (Nathan Lyons ed., 1966).
 They "trigger outrage" and "send messages of humor, happiness, and beauty" "in a way that words [often] can't."
-Chelsey Nelson Photography LLC v.
-Louisville/Jefferson Cty.
-Metro Gov't, 479 F. Supp.
-3d 543, 557 (W.D.
-Ky.
-2020).
+Chelsey Nelson Photography, 479 F. Supp.
+3d at 557.

-Carpenter's wedding photographs are no exception to the general rule that photographs are speech.
+Carpenter's wedding photographs are no exception.
 They are undeniably expressive.
-She "photograph[s] the wedding ceremony, including the officiant delivering the homily, the couple exchanging vows, the couple kissing and embracing before the attendees, and the officiant announcing the couple."
-Carpenter Decl. ¶ 103 (ECF No. 3-5).
+She photographs "the wedding ceremony," including "the officiant delivering the homily, the couple exchanging vows, the couple kissing and embracing before the attendees, and the officiant announcing the couple."
+JA 29; see also JA 98.
 She also captures images of "the bride and her wedding party as they prepare for the ceremony."
-Id. at ¶ 101.
+JA 98.
 And "[i]f the wedding has a reception," Carpenter "photograph[s] special moments from the reception such as the father-daughter dance, the mother-son dance, toasts, and the couple cutting their wedding cake."
-Id. at ¶ 105.
+Id.
 In short, these images tell the story of the wedding day, and they do so far better than words can.